leon-thomm/ryvencore/README.md

 - **rendering flow images**
 - **THREADING READY** [extremely experimental though]

 Threading ready means that all internal communication between the abstract components and the GUI of the flows is implemented in a somewhat thread save way, so, while still providing an intuitive API, ryvencore is compatible with applications that keep their abstract components in a separate thread.
-While this is currently a very experimental feature whose implementation will experience improvement in the future, the basic structure is already there and successful tests have been made.
-A lot of work went into this and I think it's of crucial importance since this opens the door to the world of realtime data processing.
+While this is currently a very experimental feature whose implementation will experience improvement in the future, all the foundation is there and successful tests have been made.
+A lot of work went into this and I think it's of crucial importance as this opens the door to the world of realtime data processing.

 ### Usage